MrAmmarAmer/BatchScriptProjects/readme.md

 3. [optional] Download & Add the `BatchScriptProjects/Shutdown-Timer/custom-icon.ico` as the custom icon of the shortcut.
 4. [In some projects, it is required] Go to the properties of the  shortcut >> Advanced >> Run as Administrator >> Ok >> Ok
-5. Use it by clicking it; now you have a simple and usefull shutdown timer program.
+5. Use it by clicking it; now you have a simple and useful shutdown timer program.

 ---